mathspp/mathspp/pages/02.blog/02.problems/p062-sliding-coins/item.md

 Can you do it?

-What if you extend the board one column to the left and one row up, and add another coin in the top left corner?
+What if you extend the board two columns to the left and two rows up, and add another two coins along the diagonal?

 !!!
 Give it some thought!